HanyangZhong/LLaVA/README.md

 # RobotGPT
- use llava to add other multi modal ability
+ Use llava to add other multi modal ability
 # The current progress
 ## Image
 Image tower pretrain code is tested.